 Since 1995, Alanis Morissette has been one of the most influential singer-songwriter-musicians in contemporary music.
 Her deeply expressive music and performances have earned vast critical praise and seven Grammy awards.
 Morissette’s 1995 debut, Jagged Little Pill, was followed by nine more eclectic and acclaimed albums.
-She has contributed musically to theatrical releases and acted on the big and small screen.
-Outside of entertainment, she is an avid supporter of female empowerment, as well as spiritual, psychological and physical wellness.
-In 2016, Alanis launched Conversation with Alanis Morissette, a monthly podcast that features conversations with a variety of revered authors, doctors, educators, and therapists, covering a wide range of psychosocial topics extending from spirituality to developmentalism to art.
+She has contributed musically to theatrical releases and acted on the big and small screens.
+Outside of entertainment, she is an avid supporter of female empowerment as well as spiritual, psychological, and physical wellness.
+In 2016, Morissette launched Conversation with Alanis Morissette, a monthly podcast that features discussions with a variety of revered authors, doctors, educators, and therapists, covering a wide range of psychosocial topics extending from spirituality to developmentalism to art.
 On December 5, 2019, Jagged Little Pill the musical made its Broadway debut at the Broadhurst Theatre in New York City.
-The show was nominated for fifteen Tony Awards and won two Tony Awards at the 2021 ceremony.
-In July 2020, Alanis released her ninth studio album, Such Pretty Forks in the Road, to rave reviews.
-In August 2021, Alanis kicked off her world tour, celebrating twenty-five years of Jagged Little Pill.
-Alanis is also a judge on Fox’s new competition show Alter Ego.
-Alanis will also serve as an executive producer on ABC’s upcoming sitcom Relatable, inspired by her life.
-Diablo Cody is the Oscar Award–winning writer and producer best known for Juno, Young Adult, and Jennifer’s Body.
-Glen Ballard is a six-time Grammy Award–winning producer and songwriter.
-Over the course of his career, he’s worked with some of the biggest names in music, including Alanis Morissette, Michael Jackson, Wilson Phillips, Dave Matthews Band, Quincy Jones, Aerosmith, Annie Lennox, Shakira, and many others.
-Eric Smith is a YA author and literary agent with P.S.
-Literary.
-His books include You Can Go Your Own Way, Battle of the Bands (edited with Lauren Gibaldi), Don’t Read the Comments (a YALSA Best Fiction for Young Adults selection), The Girl and the Grove, and The Geek’s Guide to Dating.
-Originally from Elizabeth, New Jersey, he now lives in Philadelphia with his family.
+The show was nominated for 15 Tony Awards and won two of them at the 2021 ceremony.
+In July 2020, Morissette released her ninth studio album, Such Pretty Forks in the Road, to rave reviews.
+In August 2021, she kicked off her world tour, celebrating 25 years of Jagged Little Pill.
+Morissette is also a judge on Fox’s new competition show Alter Ego and Morissette will serve as an executive producer on ABC’s sitcom Relatable, inspired by her life.